cepedus/python-app-bootstrap/README.md

 *Assuming you have an Unix shell with [`make`](https://www.gnu.org/software/make/) and [`curl`](https://curl.se/)*

-- A Python 3 executable of your choice: install using the [official installers](https://www.python.org/downloads/), [brew](https://brew.sh/), [conda](https://docs.conda.io/en/latest/miniconda.html), [mamba](https://mamba.readthedocs.io/en/latest/index.html), etc.
 - This repository works by default with Python `3.11`.
-Details are provided on how to change this on the sections below
+Details are provided on how to change this on the sections below.
+- A Python 3.11 executable of your choice: install using the [official installers](https://www.python.org/downloads/), [brew](https://brew.sh/), using [conda](https://docs.conda.io/en/latest/miniconda.html), [mamba](https://mamba.readthedocs.io/en/latest/index.html) environments, etc.

 **🥾 Want to setup a Poetry-managed replicable environment?**
 ```bash